IBM/portieris/POLICIES.md

                 signedPrefix: "icr.io/db2"
 ```

 You can also specify the location of signature storage for registries that don't support the registry extension.
+Where `storeSecret` identifies an in-scope Kubernetes secret that contains `username` and `password` data items that are used to authenticate with the server referenced in `storeURL`.

 ```yaml
 apiVersion: portieris.cloud.ibm.com/v1